 For example, yesterday was not a good day for Willie.
 First off, he’s on exercise restrictions: leash walks only outside, no toy or ball play outside, no sheep herding, limited play inside, no running up the stairs.
 Secondly, I was on campus much of the day, so he spent from 11 am to 6 pm in his crate.
 It’s rare he’s in his crate for longer than 4-5 hours at a time, but life isn’t always the video tape I thought I rented.
 I would’ve felt guiltier if I’d been getting a massage and eating chocolate all day long, but still, I didn’t like it.

 I was also slammed with the grant reviews I’m doing for NIH, so I spent most of the morning and part of the evening glued to my desk.
-All Will got beyond times to go outside and potty was heeling to the barn and back twice (which gets him lots of treats, and he seems to love), another heeling session when I got home (I’ve tried for 5 times a day–only managed it some of the days since I committed…), a small amount of trick training in the evening, and a long cuddle time in the evening with lots of belly rubs from me or Jim.
+All Will got beyond times to go outside and potty was heeling to the barn and back twice (which gets him lots of treats, and he seems to love), another heeling session when I got home (I’ve tried for 5 times a day–only managed it some of the days since I committed…), a small amount of trick training, and a long cuddle time in the evening with lots of belly rubs from me or Jim.
 Not a great day by a long shot.

 But Wednesday?
 Oh, happy day for Willie.
 A 45 minute long walk in the country (on leash, but lots of good new smells) 5 sessions of heel work with lots of treats in 3 different contexts, interactive play with 2 new toys, a car ride to his chiropractor and all morning in the office with me and Denise (who he worships), lots of trick training and cuddle time at night.
 I went to bed feeling happy that Will had had a great day.